+New Regime

-New Regime The fall of Communism brought more transformation.
+The fall of Communism brought more transformation.
 The transitional government of EPRDF Leader Meles Zenawi was installed in 1991 as a means of stabilizing and strengthening Ethiopia.
-The new administration established a

-provisional government sponsoring multiethnic elections under a new constitution.
+The new administration established a provisional government sponsoring multiethnic elections under a new constitution.
 Multiparty elections were held in May 1995, with Zenawi remaining head of government until his death in 2012.
 He was succeeded soon afterwards by his Deputy Prime Minister Hailemariam Desalegn.
 In April 2018, Abiy Ahmed became Prime Minister.

 From 1998 to 2000, Ethiopia and Eritrea fought a bitter war over their common border, and despite the July 2018 peace deal relations between the two nations continues to be tense (see p.6 of Political & Social Relations).

-HISTORY &
+VEMEN

 2. POLITICAL AND SOCIAL RELATIONS

+SUDAN

 Political Borders

-- Eritrea: 567mi

-- Djibouti: 217mi

-- Somalia: 884mi

-- Kenya: 535mi
+Eritrea: 567miDjibouti: 217miSomalia: 884miKenya: 535mi

-- South Sudan: 520mi
+South Sudan: 520mi

-- Sudan: 478mi
+Sudan: 478mi

 Features

-- Landlocked country located on the Horn of Africa.
+Landlocked country located on the Horn of Africa.

-- Covers over 435,000 square miles and is slightly less than twice the size of Texas.

-- Has access to the Red Sea and Gulf of Aden through a port in Djibouti.

-- Has a variety of terrain and climate zones (see p.5 of Economics & Resources).
+- Covers over 435,000 square miles and is slightly less than twice the size of Texas. - Has access to the Red Sea and Gulf of Aden through a port in Diibouti. - Has a variety of terrain and climate zones (see p.5 of Economics & Resources).

+Flag

-Flag It has three equal horizontal bands of green, yellow, and red with a yellow pentagram and single yellow rays emanating from the angles between the points on a light blue disk centered on the three bands.
-The yellow pentagram, also known as the National Coat of Arms, is a symbol of the current government and intended to reflect the desire of the nationalities and peoples of Ethiopia to live together in unity and equality. • Since Ethiopia is the oldest independent country in Africa, other African countries upon their independence have adopted the three colors commonly known as the pan-African colors.
+It has three equal horizontal bands of green, yellow, and red with a yellow pentagram and single yellow rays emanating from the angles between the points on a light blue disk centered on the three bands.

+The yellow pentagram,

+also known as the National Coat of Arms, is a symbol of the current government and intended to reflect the desire of the nationalities and peoples of Ethiopia to live together in unity and equality.

+Since Ethiopia is the oldest independent country in Africa, other African countries upon their independence have adopted the three colors commonly known as the pan-African colors.

+Government Type

-RELATIO Government Type Ethiopia is a Federal Republic consisting of three branches to include executive, legislative, and judicial.
+Ethiopia is a Federal Republic consisting of three branches to include executive, legislative, and judicial.
 The Ethiopian legal system is based on civil law having a transitional mix of national and regional courts.

+Political Setting

-Political Setting Consisting of members from all of Ethiopia's ethnic groups, the current EPRDF government abandoned traditional provinces for ethnically defined states to form a federal system in the early 1990s.
-The existing "democratic" government contains 12 semiautonomous states (each ethnic state known as a national regional state) and two special federally chartered cities, Addis Ababa and Dire Dawa that do not administratively belong to a regional state and, therefore, have the power to raise their own revenues.
+Consisting of members from all of Ethiopia's ethnic groups, the current Prosperity Party (PP) government abandoned traditional provinces for ethnically defined states to form a federal system in the early 1990s.
+The existing "democratic" government contains 12 semi-autonomous states (each ethnic state known as a national regional state) and two special federally chartered cities, Addis Ababa and Dire Dawa that do not administratively belong to a regional state and, therefore, have the power to raise their own revenues.
 These territorial demarcations are intended to recognize the national identity of the majority ethnic group within each regional state.

+Political Power

-Political Power Ethiopia presently has 8 major political parties.
-Prime Minister Abiy Ahmed (since April 2018) represents the EPRDF party and the Oromo Peoples' Democratic Organization (OPDO) and is a member of both executive committees.
-Under both Zewde PM President and Ahmed, Ethiopians enjoy wider political freedom than with previous administrations (see p.7 of History and Myth).
+Ethiopia presently has 6 major political parties.
+Prime Minister Abiy Ahmed (since April 2018) represents the PP, which is a merger of the Ethiopian People's Revolutionary Democratic Front (EPRDF) and 8 other parties aimed at distancing the country's politics from ethnic federalism.
+Under both President Zewde and PM Ahmed, Ethiopians enjoy wider political freedom than with previous administrations (see p.7 of History and Myth).